Satellaview: Technical specifications

+The Satellaview device connects to the expansion port on the underside of the Super Famicom, in a manner similar to peripherals such as the 64DD or the Sega CD.
+Each unit was packaged with a custom four-way AC adapter and AV selector for connecting the console to a BS (broadcast satellite) tuner.
+A power-transfer bracket supplies power to the Super Famicom.
+The device adds 1 megabyte of ROM, which contains the operating system, and 512 kilobytes of RAM.

+The Satellaview service was provided free of charge and broadcast unscrambled, funded through sales of the device and advertising.
+Users were still required to purchase or rent a satellite dish and receiver, which could also be used for other BS television programming.

-The requisite system cartridge, titled BS-X: Sore wa Namae o Nusumareta Machi no Monogatari (commonly translated as BS-X: The Town Whose Name Was Stolen), serves as both an interactive menu system and as its own game.
-The game features an EarthBound style-like hub world, based on buildings representing each of Satellaview's services.
-Players can create a custom avatar, purchase items found in stores scattered across the map, play minigames, read announcements by St.GIGA and Nintendo, and participate in contests.
-The cartridge increases the Super Famicom's hardware performance with extra RAM.
+The required system cartridge, BS-X: Sore wa Namae o Nusumareta Machi no Monogatari (commonly translated as BS-X: The Town Whose Name Was Stolen), functions both as an interactive menu for the Satellaview service and as a standalone game.
+It presents a hub world styled after EarthBound, with buildings representing Satellaview's services.
+Players can create an avatar, purchase items, play minigames, read announcements from St.GIGA and Nintendo, and participate in contests.
+The cartridge also expands the Super Famicom's capabilities by providing additional RAM beyond that contained in the Satellaview unit.
+Game and broadcast data are stored on 8-megabit memory packs that insert into the top of this cartridge.

 Games and services

 Winners of Satellaview competitions were awarded special prizes, such as Bemani Pocket games.

 A total of 114 games were released for Satellaview; some are remakes or updates of older Family Computer and Super Famicom games, and others were created specifically for the service.
 Nintendo's popular franchises include Kirby, F-Zero, Fire Emblem, The Legend of Zelda, and Super Mario Bros.
 Nintendo's original games include Sutte Hakkun.
 EarthBound creator Shigesato Itoi designed a fishing game called Itoi Shigesato no Bass Tsuri No. 1.
 The previously unreleased Special Tee Shot, later reworked into Kirby's Dream Course, was released.
-Third-party games include Squaresoft's Radical Dreamers and Treasure Conflix, Pack-In-Video's Harvest Moon, Chunsoft's Shiren the Wanderer, Jaleco's Super Earth Defense Force, and ASCII's Derby Stallion '96.
+Third-party games include SquareSoft's Radical Dreamers and Treasure Conflix, Pack-In-Video's Harvest Moon, Chunsoft's Shiren the Wanderer, Jaleco's Super Earth Defense Force, and ASCII's Derby Stallion '96.
 Soundlink games were broadcast with live voice acting by radio personalities and commentators.
 Unlike other Satellaview games, SoundLink games could only be played on a live schedule.
 Nintendo often held tournaments for certain games, such as Wario's Woods, that allowed players to compete for prizes.

 Alongside games, Satellaview owners could access many other different services.
 Free magazines included video game publications like Famitsu and Nintendo Power and general Japanese publications focusing on news, music, or celebrity interviews.
 Soundlink magazines included commentary, often by popular Japanese personalities, such as Bakushō Mondai and All Night Nippon.
 St.GIGA broadcasts included "Tide of Sound" nature ambiance and other music.
 A special newsletter by both St.GIGA and Nintendo included service updates such as contests and upcoming events.